Walking Therapy

 Locations for Walk and Talk Therapy in Issaquah

-I am very blessed being able to practice therapy in one of the most beautiful parts of the state.
+We are blessed being able to practice therapy in one of the most beautiful parts of the state.
 Issaquah offers diverse trail options suitable for a range of fitness and ability levels.
 I prefer to use less populated hiking and walking trails in Issaquah so that we can avoid distractions and focus on the therapy.
 I also prioritize locations with limited elevation gain.

 See the map below for some of my preferred locations for walking therapy